-We’ve Cleaned the Wrong House Again!
+We’ve Cleaned the Wrong Flat Again!

 Imagine the following situation… In the morning you are in a hurry, you don’t have time to make your bed or wash the dishes after breakfast.
 You leave the house in a mess and run to work.
 On the way back home after a hard day at work, you feel stressed by the prospect of returning to a messy flat and tidying up all evening instead of relaxing.

 But you open the door and you can’t believe your eyes; the flat is perfectly clean, the dishes are washed, the clothes are neatly folded and piled up on the bed.
 You rub your eyes for a while as you don’t believe it’s your own flat.
-You don’t know what to think and become anxious.
+At this point, you don’t know what to think and become anxious.
 You start checking your valuables to see if anything is missing, but everything is in its place.
 So it wasn’t a burglary and the flat is clean!
 Somebody came and tidied up the house, although you hadn’t called any cleaners.

 That is not fiction, but a true story, which recently happened at e-Mop.
 Our cleaners took an order, arrived at the destination, took the key at the reception, opened the door and started cleaning.
 They acted exactly according to the instruction.
 When the cleaning was over, they returned the key to the receptionist and left the building.